Jane Fonda: Marriages and relationships

 Fonda married her third husband, cable television tycoon and CNN founder Ted Turner, on December 21, 1991, at a ranch near Capps, Florida, about 20 miles east of Tallahassee.
 The pair separated in 2000 and divorced on May 22, 2001, in Atlanta.

-Seven years of celibacy followed, then from 2007 to 2008 Fonda was the companion of widowered management consultant Lynden Gillis.
+Seven years of celibacy followed, then from 2007 to 2008 Fonda was the companion of widower and management consultant Lynden Gillis.
 In mid-2009, Fonda began a relationship with record producer Richard Perry.
 It ended in January 2017.
 That December, when asked what she had learned about love, Fonda told Entertainment Tonight: "Nothing.
 I'm not cut out for it!"

-Patricia Bosworth's 2011 biography of Fonda notes that, over the span of her career, she also has been rumored to be romantically linked to numerous men, including co-stars Alain Delon, Kris Kristofferson and Jimmy Smits, musician Mick Jagger, cinematographer Sven Nykvist, talk show host Geraldo Rivera, columnist Robert Scheer and slain hairdresser Jay Sebring, but most of these liaisons are unconfirmed so far.

 In a 2018 interview, Fonda stated that up to age 62, she always felt she had to seek the validation of men in order to prove to herself that she had value as a person, something she attributes to her mother's early death leaving her without a female role model.
 As a consequence, she attached herself to "alpha males", some of whom reinforced her feelings of inadequacy, despite her professional success.
 Fonda said that she came to see that attitude as a failing of the men in her life: "Some men have a hard time realizing that the woman they're married to is strong and smart and they have to diminish that, because it makes them feel diminished.
 Too bad we have defined masculinity in such a way that it's so easily shamed."

-In 2018 she said, “I’m not dating anymore, but I did up until a couple of years ago.
-I’m 80; I’ve closed up shop down there.”
+In 2018 she said, "I'm not dating anymore, but I did up until a couple of years ago.
+I'm 80; I've closed up shop down there."

-Faith
+Faith and activism

 Fonda grew up atheist but turned to Christianity in the early 2000s.
 She describes her beliefs as being "outside of established religion" with a more feminist slant and views God as something that "lives within each of us as Spirit (or soul)".
-Fonda once refused to say "Jesus Christ" in Grace and Frankie and requested a script change.
+Fonda once refused to say "Jesus Christ" in Grace and Frankie and the script was changed.
 She practices zazen and yoga.